vic-cheung/rpy-bridge/README.md

 CI, use `r-lib/actions/setup-r` to install R, then run the `Rscript` command above to prepare the `renv` environment.

-Collaboration note
+## Collaboration note

 This repository provides example R setup scripts for teams working across Python and R. Each project may require different R packages — check the package list in `examples/r-deps/setup_env.R` and commit a `renv.lock` for project-specific reproducibility.

-Note: Remote fetch helpers were intentionally removed; token discovery and GitHub API interactions are no longer part of this package.
-Clone repositories locally or use your preferred tooling to obtain scripts before execution.
+Clone repositories containing R scripts locally or use your preferred tooling to obtain scripts before execution.

 ## Licensing